websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 # Processing an Order

 Processing an order in Liferay Commerce consists of two stages: accepting an order and processing an order.
 Shipments are created while orders are processed.
-To begin processing all orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), navigate to the [_Orders_ menu](./orders-menu-reference-guide.md) in the _Control Panel_.
+To begin processing all orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), navigate to the [_Orders_ menu](./orders-menu-reference-guide.md) in the _Global Applications_ &rarr; _Commerce_ menu.

 ## Accepting an Order